HearthSim/docker-pgredshift/README.md

 - SciPy 0.12.1
 - six 1.3.0
 - wsgiref 0.1.2
+- enum34 1.1.6 (Not available on Redshift)
 - psycopg2 2.7.5 (Not available on Redshift)

-Additional system packages available:

-- pip 9.0.1 (Not available on Redshift)
-- setuptools 33.1.1
-- wheel 0.29.0
+The image also includes pip, setuptools and wheel for Python 2.7.

 ### plpython3u

 The image is built with `plpython3u` (Python 3.5) language support.
 Although Redshift does not support Python 3, you may use this to help ensure compatibility of UDFs across multiple languages.

+The image includes pip, setuptools and wheel for Python 3.5.

 ### Postgres extensions